pivotal-cf/docs-partners-template/style-guide.md

 	* **Example**: "Pivotal Cloud Foundry (PCF)"
 * Don't use slashes; write "and" or "or".
 * Don't use "&" ; write "and".
 * Capitalize main words in headings.
+Use Chicago style.
 	* **Correct**: Using the Squidsoft Dashboard
 	* **Incorrect**: Using the Squidsoft dashboard